 University of August 20, 1955 skikda algerie

-An international academic journal, which publishes original and innovative studies and research in various sciences that deal with the study of man in terms of ethics, society, behavior, history and politics.
+AJPS is a peer reviewed, international journal, which publishes original and innovative studies and research in various sciences that deal with the study of man in terms of ethics, society, behavior, history and politics.
 With full openness to political, legal and social studies on world affairs.
 Accepted research and studies written in Arabic, French and English for publication in the journal provided that the general publishing rules are respected in front of all researchers working in different universities and research centers

 The African journal of political sciences is an open access journal, which means all its content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author as long as they cite the source.